Lawyers Keep Clients' Confidences

 Q: Can a business organization, as well as a natural person, be a client?

 A: Yes.
-The rules requiring lawyers to maintain confidentiality of their clients’ information apply to both natural persons and to entity clients such as corporations, partnerships, and unincorporated associations.
+The rules requiring lawyers to keep secret their clients’ information apply to both natural persons and to entity clients such as corporations, partnerships, and unincorporated associations.

 Q: Why are lawyers required to keep secret information relating to the representation of their clients?